-MBA aspirants who are appearing in CMAT Exam conducted from 28th January 2017 may find following tips on Data Interpretation (DI) useful:
+MBA aspirants who are appearing in CMAT Exam which will be conducted in January 2020 may find following tips on Data Interpretation (DI) useful:

 Data Interpretation (DI) of any competitive exam has no particular syllabus.
 However, the questions based on Data Interpretation, always tests your speed and capability of making decisions & analyzing data.
 The data could be in any form, for instance in tabular form, diagram form, graph form, etc.

 Here we are discussing few important tips for improving your grasp over this vital section in CMAT: